huggingface/trl/CONTRIBUTING.md

 ## Do you want to add documentation?

 We're always looking for improvements to the documentation that make it more clear and accurate.
-Please let us know how the documentation can be improved, such as typos, dead links and any missing, unclear or inaccurate content..
-We'll be happy to make the changes or help you make a contribution if you're interested!
+Please let us know how the documentation can be improved, such as typos, dead links, and any missing, unclear, or inaccurate content...
+We'll be happy to make the changes or help you contribute if you're interested!

 ## Submitting a pull request (PR)